quellabs/signal-hub/README.md

 - Proxy cache directories must be writable by the application
 - Proxy generation is required for lazy loading features to work
-- For best performance in production, enable metadata caching
+- For the best performance in production, enable metadata caching

 ## Contributing